lan-lyu/honeydew/README.md

 # Discourse theme for WeAudit

 WeAudit Discourse Forum: https://forum.weaudit.org/
-  - Email/User name: cmuweaudit@gmail.com (password for this gmail is weaudit12345)
-  - Password: cmuweaudit12345

 Useful Discourse links to get started:
   - The following two guides are very useful for new designers to get acquainted with Discourse.
 The first one is more like an introduction etc. The second one is a very helpful and detailed guide for implementation of complicated buttons and other custom features.